mclancy96/rails-forms-readme/README.md

 # Rails Forms Overview

+**Note:** This lesson is written for students working on legacy Rails codebases that still use `form_tag` and `form_for`.
+In the current versions of Rails, these helpers are considered legacy and should not be used in new code.
+The modern and recommended approach is to use `form_with`, which is covered below.
+However, you will encounter `form_tag` and `form_for` in older projects, so it is important to understand them.

 Imagine that you're on a roadtrip across the country (I'm already jealous) with a starting point of Santa Barbara and a final destination of New York City.
 If you enter the addresses into Google Maps, you'll be shown multiple routes, and